stuartleeks/virtual-kubelet-web-mock-nodejs/README.md

 To run the API locally, run `npm start` (or `npm run dev` to set up nodemon to monitor file changes and automatically restart the site)

+To set the NodeAddress that the API returns, specify the `VKUBELET_POD_IP` environment variable.

 ## Connecting the API with Virtual Kubelet locally

 To connect Virtual Kubelet to the API, set the `WEB_ENDPOINT_URL` environment variable to `http://localhost:3000/` (or whatever you have exposed the API as)